 The failure of a building's structural or mechanical system will interrupt and disrupt normal building activities.
-A failure or malfunction may be minor, temporary in nature, and readily or easily corrected, or may be major, create emergency conditions, and involve extensive or extended corrective work.
-Emergency guidelines, ranging from minor to major occurrences, are included in this section for the following facility failures:
+A failure or malfunction may be minor, temporary in nature, and readily or easily corrected, or may be major, create emergency conditions, and involve extensive of extended corrective work.
+Emergency guidelines, ranging from minor to major occurrences are included in this section for the following facility failures:

-- Electrical Failure
+Electrical Failure

-- □ Energy Loss or Governmentally Imposed Fuel Shortage
+Energy Loss or Governmentally Imposed Fuel Shortage

-- □ Heating System Failure (Loss of Heat)
+Heating System Failure (Loss of Heat)

-- Roofing System Failure (Leak)
+Roofing System Failure (Leak)

-- Sewage System Failure
+Sewage System Failure

-- □ Water System Failure
+Water System Failure

-- Gas Leak
+Gas Leak

-- Structural Failure
+П Structural Failure